Sxmurai/insta-dm-fucker/README.md

 # insta-dm-fucker

-Spam someones instagram DMs up.
+Spam someones instagram DMs.
 You may have to send them a DM beforehand.

 ---